 Egyptian design became popular at the end of the 1860's and Gorham's Isis pattern reflects the Egyptian taste in design.
 Also, its lean design displays a sense of modernism to us living in the 21st century.
 A fine example of this pattern, a fish serving fork and slice in the collection of the Dallas Museum of Art, is illustrated in Silver in America by Charles Venable, p.
 69, fig. 3.26.

-This wonderful server measures 11.25 inches long, weighs 2.80 troy ounces and is in very good/ excellent antique condition.
+This wonderful server measures 11.25 inches long, weighs 2.80 troy ounces and is in very good condition with light scratching to the blade.
 It is marked with Gorham's trademark, "STERLING" and by the retailer "A STOWELL & CO'.

 You may also like